Why Excessive Leverage Can Be Dangerous For Traders And Brokers?

 • How traders can use high leverage to abuse brokers

-Definition of high leverage
+Definition of High Leverage

 Let us first define what we consider excessively high leverage.
 The maximum leverage you can use in the US on majors is 1:50.
 This limit is slightly lower in Europe.
 This gives us an idea of what leverage you can count on as a forex trader in reputable jurisdictions.
 Anything above that can be considered excessively high leverage, with different shades of gray…